rorocoder/Auction-Design/README.md

 ###### Timing of Bids
 - Bidding may ONLY take place during class blocks -While on break, directed study, lunch or after school, you may see all information about the current auction but everyone is locked out of participating
-- If the 10 minute timer to end the auction has not terminated by the end of the last class block, the 10 minute timer restarts at the beginning of the next class block
+- If the 10 (or 30) minute timer to end the auction has not terminated by the end of the last class block, the timer restarts at the beginning of the next class block
 - Timings of classes will be determined through iHW